Quiq raises $12.5 million to bring bots and messaging to customer service

 Mobile messaging is the cornerstone of communications today — both WhatsApp and Messenger claim well over 1 billion users each, while Twitter claims north of 300 million users.
 It’s safe to say that most people — under a certain age, at least — would generally prefer to message someone than call them.

-As such, businesses have increasingly embraced messaging platforms as means of connecting with their customers, the idea being that if people use such channels to chat with friends, then they’d obviously like to use these channels to liaise with companies too.
-And it’s against that backdrop that Quiq is setting out to capitalize on the growing push toward messaging in customer service.
+As such, businesses have increasingly embraced messaging platforms as a means of connecting with their customers, the idea being that if people use such channels to chat with friends, then they’d obviously like to use these channels to liaise with companies too.
+Quiq is setting out to capitalize on this growing push toward messaging in customer service.

-Quiq is a platform that makes it easy for businesses to integrate multiple messaging tools into their websites and apps, including SMS, Apple Messages (via Apple Business Chat), Twitter, Facebook Messenger, web chat, Kik, and Google’s RCS-based RBM.
-Quiq also enables companies to integrate messaging into their own native mobile apps, while it offers a one-way “broadcast” service for disseminating important messages to customers.
+Quiq offers a platform that makes it easy for businesses to integrate multiple messaging tools into their websites and apps, including SMS, Apple Messages (via Apple Business Chat), Twitter, Facebook Messenger, web chat, Kik, and Google’s RCS-based RBM.
+Quiq also enables companies to integrate messaging into their own native mobile apps, and it offers a one-way “broadcast” service for disseminating important messages to customers.

-Today, Quiq announced that it has raised $12.5 million in a series B round of funding led by Foundry Group, with participation from Teamworthy Ventures, Venrock, and Next Frontier Capital.
-Prior to now, Quiq raised $6.5 million in a series A round of funding way back in 2016, and with its fresh cash influx it said that it plans to build out its platform to “make it smarter” through AI and bots “to deliver the next generation of conversational commerce,” according to a statement.
-It also plans to introduce what it calls the “first messaging-based shopping cart.”
+Today, Quiq announced it has raised $12.5 million in a series B round of funding led by Foundry Group, with participation from Teamworthy Ventures, Venrock, and Next Frontier Capital.
+Quiq had raised $6.5 million in a series A round of funding way back in 2016, and with its fresh cash influx it plans to build out its platform to “make it smarter” through AI and bots that “deliver the next generation of conversational commerce,” according to a statement.
+The company also plans to introduce what it calls the “first messaging-based shopping cart.”

 “This investment validates our vision that digital engagement channels, like messaging and chat, are the future of consumer communications and that asynchronous messaging will be the foundation of the next generation enterprise contact center,” Quiq cofounder and CEO Mike Myer said.